petegordon/suit-up/README.md

 		$ suit-up -db my.db

 ## What do you get?
-  You will get a Javascript Object File for each table.
+  You will get a Javascript Object File and a CRUD (Create, Read Update, Delete) UI for each table.
 Each object will use underscore (_) to create capital letters for Object name, Function (method) names, and variables in CamelCase/camelCase format.
 Each object will also have related prototype functions and static functions to get[MyObject]s, and queryByPrimaryKey, queryByForeignKey.

 Here's an example create sql script to start with...